-Tories reject Brexit campaigner Arron Banks’ application for party membership
+Leave.EU founder Arron Banks claims to have joined Conservatives but Tories insist he was rejected

 Mr Banks recently encouraged Leave.EU supporters to join the Tories to have a say in any forthcoming leadership battle, claiming such a contest is likely within the next three to six months, and thereby determining the type of Brexit pursued by the Government.

-But a Conservative Party spokesman said: “Arron Banks and Andrew Wigmore’s applications for membership of the Conservative Party have not been approved.”
+But a Conservative spokesperson denied the pair had been granted Party membership: “Arron Banks and Andrew Wigmore’s applications for membership of the Conservative Party have not been approved.”

 Mr Banks reacted to the statement by writing on Twitter: “That’s strange because I had a nice welcome letter from (Conservative Party chairman) @BrandonLewis this morning saying you are now activated and welcome to attend any event.”